Helping rural communities at this critical time

 Due to the potentially devastating impact of COVID-19, the South African government acted early, declaring a nationwide lockdown in March.
 This swift and decisive action definitely saved lives and allowed health services to prepare and increase their capacity, but the negative effects on the economy and livelihoods in communities nearby Singita Sabi Sand and the Kruger National Park – as well as other areas of the country – have been profound.

-The severity of this crisis has prompted many lodges and non-profit organisations around Sabi Sand and the Kruger National Park to come together and supply the most vulnerable families with emergency food parcels until government relief becomes available.
+The severity of this crisis has prompted many lodges and non-profit organisations around Sabi Sand and the Kruger National Park to come together and support the most vulnerable families.

 Before the Covid-19 crisis and subsequent lockdown, a third of South African children under six were living below the food poverty line.
 With the closure of preschools, access to school meals has been cut off – worsening an already dire situation and resulting in a rampant increase in household food insecurity in all villages surrounding our reserves.
-The Trustees of the Singita Lowveld Trust have therefore temporarily extended the support we provide to our current 17 ECD Centre partners to include emergency food relief to the neediest families during the Covid-19 lockdown period.
-The food relief initiative is absolutely crucial for their survival at this time, and basic nutrition is especially important for the development of young children to avoid physical stunting and the long-term effects of malnutrition on their growth.
+The Singita Lowveld Trust has therefore temporarily extended the support provided to our current 17 ECD Centre partners to include emergency food relief to the neediest 2,000 families, while the ECD centres are closed due to lockdown.
+As ECD centres start preparing to re-open, the SLT will continue to support the centres with Personal Protection Equipment (PPE) and related resources to assist them to open safely.